catherineruoxiwu/catherineruoxiwu/README.md

 ### 🛠️ Dev Experience Highlights
 - 🌐 **Full-Stack Developer:** Developed web, mobile, and desktop apps using diverse technologies.
-- 👩🏻‍💻 **OS Enthusiast:** Contributed code to Windows OS and Xiaomi’s MIUI as an intern.
+- 👩🏻‍💻 **OS Enthusiast:** Contributed code to Windows OS and MIUI during my internships at Microsoft and Xiaomi.

 ### 💡 Other Interests
 - 🕶️ **HCI:** Exploring new design spaces of AR/VR software and the interection of HCI and AI.